saule1508/pgcluster/README.md

 # pg-cluster

 Postgres streaming replication with pgpool and/or repmgr for the automated failover and docker swarm for the failover of pgpool.
+The same images can be used outside docker swarm in which case pgpool is made HA via the traditional watchdog mode (with a VIP).

 The postgres image contains a ssh server, repmgr, postgres (!) and supervisord.
 Postgres is replicated with streaming replication, repmgr is used because it brings well documented and tested scripts and it adds some metadata about the cluster that ease monitoring.
 Automatic failover of postgres can be done either by repmgr (repmgrd) or by pgpool.
 Both options seem to have some pros and cons.
 The recommandation for now is to use pgpool for automatic failover.